 6.6.
 Full VACUUM

 Although Concurrent VACUUM is essential for operation, it is not sufficient.
-For example, it cannot reduce the size of a table even if many dead tuples are removed.
+For example, it cannot reduce table size even after removing many dead tuples.

-Figure 6.8 shows an extreme example.
-Suppose that a table consists of three pages, and each page contains six tuples.
-The following DELETE command is executed to remove tuples, and the VACUUM command is executed to remove dead tuples:
+Figure 6.10 shows an extreme example.
+Suppose a table consists of three pages, and each page contains six tuples.
+The following commands remove tuples and then clean the dead tuples:

 testdb=# DELETE FROM tbl WHERE id % 6 != 0;

-To deal with this situation, PostgreSQL provides the Full VACUUM mode.
-Figure 6.9 shows an outline of this mode.
+To resolve this situation, PostgreSQL provides Full VACUUM mode.
+Figure 6.11 outlines this mode.

 -

-When the VACUUM FULL command is executed for a table, PostgreSQL first acquires the AccessExclusiveLock lock for the table and creates a new table file whose size is 8 KB.
-The AccessExclusiveLock lock prevents other users from accessing the table. -
+When the VACUUM FULL command is executed, PostgreSQL acquires an AccessExclusiveLock for the table and creates a new 8 KB table file.
+The AccessExclusiveLock prevents other users from accessing the table. -

-PostgreSQL copies only live tuples within the old table file to the new table. -
+PostgreSQL copies only live tuples from the old table file to the new table. -

-After copying all live tuples, PostgreSQL removes the old file, rebuilds all associated table indexes, updates both the FSM and VM of this table, and updates associated statistics and system catalogs.
+After copying all live tuples, PostgreSQL removes the old file.
+It then rebuilds all associated indexes and updates the FSM, VM, statistics, and system catalogs.

-The pseudocode of the Full VACUUM is shown in below:
+The pseudocode for Full VACUUM is shown below:

 (1) FOR each table